 The dark warlord Mordred lays siege to Camelot but is killed by the king Uther Pendragon.
-However, Uther’s brother Vortigern conducts a coup, killing Uther with the aid of sorcerous powers.
+Uther’s brother Vortigern then conducts a coup, killing Uther with the aid of sorcerous powers.
 Unnoticed, Uther’s young son Arthur drifts away in a boat to arrive in Londinium where his found.
 Arthur grows into a man, living among the prostitutes, and becomes a streetwise dealer and fighter.
-At the gates of Camelot, the waters retreat revealing Uther’s sword Excalibur buried in a stone.
+The waters at the gates of Camelot retreat, revealing Uther’s sword Excalibur buried in a stone.
 Arthur is captured and sent to Vortigern’s castle where all men are being tested to find the rightful one who can draw the sword from the stone.
 Arthur becomes the one to successfully do so but collapses immediately after touching the sword.
 Vortigern plans a show trial where Arthur is crowned but plans that he will then be executed and Vortigern proclaimed king.
 However, Arthur makes an escape, aided by a mage.
 Falling in with revolutionaries, The Mage tries to get Arthur to accept his destiny and wield the power of Excalibur to fight back against Vortigern.

 The lack of historical basis has not stopped much mythology building up around Arthur.
 Most of the Arthurian story was put down by Geoffrey of Monmouth in The History of the Kings of Britain in the mid-12th Century in which Geoffrey introduces Arthur, Merlin, Mordred and Guinevere.
 Later writers during the French court of the 12th-13th Centuries, in particular Chretien de Troyes, introduced the Holy Grail, placed a focus on knightly chivalry and introduced the tragic attraction between Guinevere and Lancelot.
-Morgana was introduced by Geoffrey but there she was actually an ally of Arthur, while later versions spin her as a villainess of the cycle.
-There have been a great many modern works of Arthurian fiction and films and tv – see below for which.
+Morgana was introduced by Geoffrey but there she was actually an ally of Arthur, while later versions make her the villainess of the cycle.
+There have been a great many modern works of Arthurian fiction and films and tv – see bottom of the page for which.

 Guy Ritchie is a British director who emerged in the 1990s specialising in crime films with the likes of Lock, Stock and Two Smoking Barrels (1998), Snatch.
 (2000), Revolver (2005) and RocknRolla (2008), which usually feature an ensemble of tough-talking characters in an East End London criminal underworld setting.
 Ritchie’s filmmaking was eclipsed for a few years by a high-profile marriage to Madonna and one disastrous film outing together, the widely ridiculed Swept Away (2002).
 Ritchie of the late 2000s is a filmmaker who seems to work with one eye towards Hollywood with works based on other properties like Sherlock Holmes (2009) and its sequel Sherlock Holmes: A Game of Shadows (2011) with Robert Downey Jr and Jude Law, the big screen remake of the 1960s spy tv series The Man from U.N.C.L.E.
-(2015) and King Arthur: Legend of the Sword.
+(2015), King Arthur: Legend of the Sword and subsequent the live-action remake of Disney’s Aladdin (2019).
 In all cases with these, fans of the original were a little taken aback by the liberties Ritchie saw fit to take with the source material.
-Ritchie next went on to make the upcoming live-action version of Disney’s Aladdin (2019).

-King Arthur: Legend of the Sword is the first time that Guy Ritchie has ventured into the fantastic genre.
+King Arthur: Legend of the Sword was the first time that Guy Ritchie ventured into the fantastic genre in any of his films.
 Well, Sherlock Holmes did feature a dark sorcerer but opted for a mundane resolution, while The Man from U.N.C.L.E. is based on an original property that used to regularly feature science-fictional elements only for Ritchie to throw them all out when it came to the film.
 So Ritchie essentially comes to King Arthur as a novice to full-flown fantastic cinema.
 That perhaps explains why the film is such an awkward beast.

 What Ritchie essentially serves up as a King Arthur film retooled as a Michael Bay film.
 This is immediately apparent from the opening scenes where the assault on Camelot occurs with battle elephants about the size of Godzilla storming the castle, troops spilling out of command hutches on the elephant’s backs, amid the tossing of magic fireballs, and rival armies clashing atop collapsing aqueducts.
 The rest of the film stumbles through a series of overblown action sequences interspersed with occasional bits of the Arthurian legends whenever Ritchie remembers to get back to them.

-Keeping in mind that Ritchie is a novice to the fantasy genre and CGI spectacle, he shows he is not the same dab hand with visual effects that Bay is.
-Thus many of the sequences just seem unconvincing eye candy that never remind you they are anything less than obviously CGI.
+While keeping in mind that Ritchie is a novice to the fantasy genre and CGI spectacle, he nevertheless more than shows he is not the same dab hand with visual effects that Bay is.
+Thus many of the sequences seem unconvincing eye candy that continually remind you they are never anything less than obviously CGI.
 Not to mention that they often just seems effects for their own sake – Charlie Hunnam is assigned to go into the Dark Lands, which simply becomes about him being encountering a random assortment of creature effects, and for no real reason I am able to ascertain a giant snake bursts through a window after Jude Law at one point.